 This particular group of dolphins in Shark Bay have been keeping researchers busy over the years, revealing information about group culture and social habits.

 Researchers from the universities of Bristol, Zurich and Western Australia discovered that the Shark Bay dolphins form friendships based on a shared interest — in this case, the sponge-hunting habit.
 This tool-using characteristic was found primarily in female dolphins, but by studying the behavior of the few male dolphins that exhibited the behavior, the researchers saw something new: relationships formed over shared tool technique.

 "Foraging with a sponge is a time-consuming and largely solitary activity so it was long thought incompatible with the needs of male dolphins in Shark Bay — to invest time in forming close alliances with other males.
 This study suggests that, like their female counterparts and indeed like humans, male dolphins form social bonds based on shared interests," Dr. Simon Allen, a co-author of the study and senior research associate at Bristol's School of Biological Sciences, told Phys.org.

 The researchers. findings were published in Proceedings of the Royal Society B.

 7. Dolphins call each other by name

-We've know dolphins communicate, but this is new: Dolphins have names and respond when called.
+Dolphins have names and respond when called.
 Dolphins within pods have their own "signature whistle," just like a name, and other dolphins can use that special whistle to get the attention of their pod mates.
-Considering dolphins are a highly social species with the need to stay in touch over distances and coordinate together, it makes sense they would have evolved to use "names" much in the same way people do.
+Considering dolphins are a highly social species with the need to stay in touch over distances, it makes sense they would have evolved to use "names" much the same way people do.